 This Father’s Day, you could buy yet another boring tie, mundane cufflinks or calorie laden chocolates, or you could pep up papa’s summer with an online subscription to life-long learning, guaranteed not to be found hidden at the bottom of the cupboard.

-Read on to find out why a 1 month subscription to Cudoo is the perfect gift this Father’s Day.
+Read on to find out why an Annual Subscription to Cudoo is the perfect gift this Father’s Day.

 There’s something about mastering a new skill that feels so good.
 Any kind of learning can boost your wellbeing, not just a practical one, and there’s a growing pile of research to prove it.

 Studies have found that learning throughout our lives can improve self-esteem and increase life-satisfaction, optimism and belief in our own abilities.
 It can even help people with depression and anxiety.
 Some doctors’ practices actually prescribe education as part of the treatment package.

 All three are closely related to higher self-esteem — knowing that you’re having a positive impact on the world.